broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 The GVS workflow outputs a sharded joint VCF file containing filter sites and genotypes flagged as probable artifacts and annotations calculated during the `GvsExtractCallset` subworkflow, including allele count (`AC`), allele number (`AN`), and allele frequency (`AF`).
 The output VCF file is sharded so that no shards span multiple chromosomes.

-The [Terra GVS beta workspace](LINK) is configured to write the outputs of the workflow back to the `sample_set` data table.
+The [GVS beta workspace](LINK) is configured to write the outputs of the workflow back to the `sample_set` data table.

 ## Citing the GVS workflow